hao-beixi/f22-assignments/SETUP1_GitAssignmentRepo.md

 7. Verify that the commits from upstream are now present in your own GitHub project by checking the project's page in GitHub.

-8. Ensure that your repository in GitHub has visibility set to **private** in Settings -> Manage Access.
+8. Ensure that your repository in GitHub has visibility set to **private** in Settings -> Danger Zone.

-9. Add the course instructor and the T.F.(s) as members of your GitHub repository in Settings -> Manage Access.
-In the Manage access section, choose "Invite a collaborator", and add the Yale usernames for the instructor and teaching fellow(s).
+9. Add the course instructor and the T.F.(s) as members of your GitHub repository in Settings -> Collaborators and teams.
+In the Manage access section, choose "Add people", and add the Yale usernames for the instructor and teaching fellow(s).

-	> The instructor's email is `marynel.vazquez _at_ yale.edu`, and the teaching fellows' emails are `nathan.tsoi _at_ yale.edu` with `_at_` meaning `@`.
+	> The instructor's email is `marynel.vazquez _at_ yale.edu`, and the teaching fellows' emails are `a.lew _at_ yale.edu` with `_at_` meaning `@`.

-10. Once you have finished setting up your repository, fill and submit this [Repository Record Form](https://forms.gle/QkChQbbVdR8b3xNx5).
+10. Once you have finished setting up your repository, fill and submit this [Repository Record Form](https://forms.gle/DxpY66Mpb6eoqBgD6).
 Your response will be used to check that your repository exists, has been setup properly, and that the instructor and T.F.(s) have access to it.

 ## Part II.
 Working on your assignment